R.I.P — Rogers Pass Glacier Park Lodge to be Demolished

 “Parks Canada is pleased to announce that we are now solely responsible for the properties of the Glacier Park Lodge hotel and service station located in Rogers Pass.
 Parks Canada’s immediate priorities are to secure the properties and mitigate the health and safety risks at the sites.

 Parks Canada recognizes the contribution Glacier Park Lodge made to the experiences of visitors to Glacier National Park over the years.
-The area around Rogers Pass is an integral part of Canada’s national transportation corridor, and offers access to world-class hiking, backcountry skiing and breathtaking scenery for any traveller.
+The area around Rogers Pass is an integral part of Canada’s national transportation corridor and offers access to world-class hiking, backcountry skiing and breathtaking scenery for any traveller.
 Glacier Park Lodge was a valuable part of these experiences for many years.

 While a full evaluation of the sites will take place in the coming months, we do know that the structures are now beyond repair, are unsafe and require demolition as they have deteriorated considerably since their closing in 2009 and 2012.
 Next steps will be to remove the buildings, remediate the sites and draft plans for any redevelopment in the area to meet visitor needs as well as improve the ecological condition of the site.
 Any potential redevelopment will involve public engagement and consider present and future summer and winter services, visitor safety, and cultural and natural resource management requirements.